Updated 6 September 2021

 Who is at risk?

-How to support patients with Long COVID?
+How do I support patients with Long COVID?

 Health professionals are in a difficult position to support their patients because of the lack of information on clinical definitions or treatments.
-Therefore, it is vital listen to patients’ about their concerns and validate their experiences30.
+Therefore, it is vital listen to patients’ about their concerns and validate their experiences40,41.

-Health professionals should recommend medical or self-management based on symptoms and comorbidities2, and, if required, refer patients to specialist services for multidisciplinary assessment and rehabilitation31.
-It is recommended that primary care professionals also promote peer support and the use of reliable information sources, where appropriate2.
+Health professionals should recommend medical or self-management based on symptoms and comorbidities2, and, if required, refer patients to specialist services for multidisciplinary assessment and rehabilitation44-50.

 New research findings about Long COVID and how to best manage or treat it are being published frequently.
 This page will be updated as new peer-reviewed evidence and guidance becomes available.

 Management of Long COVID

 Support Groups for Patients